11 Things We Love About Mediterranean Architecture

 Ornate decorative tiles are traditionally used on stairways both indoors and out.
 This Tucson home, designed in 1929 by architect Trent Thomas, features colorful Talavera risers on the outdoor stairs:

 The Mediterranean patio is an outdoor area that’s usually enclosed.
 In Spain, the patio is in the center of the home, but in other areas of the Mediterranean the outdoor area may be a walled terrace.
 These shady areas are cooled by fountains and potted plants and offer the perfect place to escape the heat of the day.

 Water features play an important role in Mediterranean architecture.
 Fountains, pools and rills have been used for thousands of years to circulate cooling water through homes and patios.

 One of the biggest influences of Mediterranean architecture on the American way of life is the seamless flow between indoors and out.
 Brimming with original 1920’s details, this covered porch is the perfect place to relax year round.

-Take a moment to think about all of the useful and beautiful design features we’ve inherited from Mediterranean architecture.
+Take a moment to think about all of the useful and beautiful design features we’ve inherited from Mediterranean style houses and Mediterranean architecture.
 It’s hard to imagine life without a relaxing patio, vibrant color, or the rhythm of symmetrical arches.
 It’s no wonder people who live in a Mediterranean revival home are so passionate about restoration, and so determined to stay put.